invisible-college/statebus/README.md

 **How it works:**

 ActiveREST has a special semantics for query parameters on a REST URL—they specify which parts of an object have been loaded.
 If the URL has no parameters, it means the whole object has been loaded.
-If it has a parameter (e.g. `?summary`) then only part of it is loaded.
+If it has a parameter (e.g. `?summary`) then only that part of it is loaded.
 If it has multiple parameters, (e.g. `?summary&footer`) then all those parts are loaded.

 When ActiveREST is loading part of an object, it marks it with `?parameter=loading`, and if the whole object is loading, then it